Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

 Our team photographer Matt from @neohioanglers with a nice fly-caught salmon.

-I have fished for and caught salmon in small creeks that were 10 feet wide and I have fished for salmon on very large deep wide rivers that are hundreds of feet wide.
+I guide with fly rods for salmon in small creeks that are 10 feet wide, but I also fly fish for salmon on very large deep, wide rivers that are hundreds of feet wide and I change tactics based on the type of river, and the conditions.

-It’s important to know which methods work best in all types of rivers, or you should at least know how to adapt your method of choice to make it work in different rivers.
+It’s important to know which methods work best in all types of rivers, and you should know how to adapt your methods and flies accordingly if you want to consistently catch salmon.

-In some cases, on some rivers in Atlantic Canada, you are only allowed to swing flies for Atlantic salmon, but there are other rivers where you can use all methods of fly fishing for salmon.
+In some cases, on some rivers in Atlantic Canada, you are only allowed to swing flies for Atlantic salmon, but there are other rivers where you can use all methods to fly fish salmon.

-Fly Fishing For Salmon In Small Rivers and Creeks: Best Methods
+Fly Fishing Salmon In Small Rivers and Creeks: Best Methods

 Fly Fishing For Salmon on small creeks and rivers